Ready To Take Control Of Your Dental Care?

-Dental Insurance FAQ
+Dental Insurance FAQs

 We do our best to estimate your out-of-pocket cost before you leave our office.
 It’s always our goal to be as accurate as possible about what you owe for your visit.
 As much as we try to be experts on every person’s dental insurance, our real expertise is in dentistry!
 Please remember that we are a PPO for nine insurance companies and each company has dozens of plans that an employer can purchase for an employee.
 We encourage all patients to be advocates of their own health.
 But rest assured that we will do everything in our power to make sure you get the full benefit owed to you by your insurance company.
 Here are a few reasons why you may have received a bill: